DavidenkoCampFire/Start-learning-project-Vulkan-API/README.md

 - Just use

-For fast start project on Windows, use .bat flies in Folder batCompile
+For fast build project on Windows, use .bat flies in Folder batCompile